– HELPING RAISE WATER LOVERS –

 THE FINE PRINT

-We take part in affiliate advertising programs.
-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+I take part in affiliate advertising programs.
+I am a participant in the Amazon Services LLC Associates and Target Affiliate programs, affiliate advertising programs designed to provide a means for us to earn fees by linking to Amazon.com, Target.com, and affiliated sites.
 This means that if you click and make a purchase through certain links on this site or related social media platforms (including Twitter, Facebook and Pinterest), I may make a small commission, and be super happy you did.
 All opinions are my own, and I put all profits back into the making of this blog.

 The privacy of those who visit my blog is of primary concern to Pool Mom.
 We automatically gather some data from everyone who visits our site.
 None of this information is shared with outside parties other than our sponsors and or affiliates.